 The Italian undergraduate tracks cover a wide range of disciplines and historical periods while providing linguistic proficiency and cultural fluency.
 Students gain breadth and depth of knowledge in Italian Studies as they earn credits necessary for fulfilling a major, a joint major or a minor.

-24 credits (including double and triple majors; for double degree combinations, see below):
+Beginning Fall 2021, 27 total credits are required as follows (including double and triple majors; for double degree combinations, see below):

 21 credits (with a major in another BA track in a separate department; not for double degrees):

 A double degree combines a BA in Italian with, for example, a BS in Biology or a BFS in Music.
 Please see the Undergraduate Catalog for additional credit requirements.

 The department requires that at least 50% of credits necessary for a major, joint major or minor degree in Italian be completed on a local UB campus.
 The remaining 50% may be fulfilled through any combination of study abroad coursework, transfer courses, placement exams or other pre-approved credit-earning opportunities.